We respect your privacy.

 What's the Food Like in Paris?

-With a moniker as notable as the 'food capital of the world,' you probably have high expectations of the food here, right?
-Well, get ready to have those expectations destroyed because Paris truly goes above and beyond with its cuisine.
-You'll know it in the many notable restaurants here, many of which are perfect for all occasions, ranging from romantic dates to corporate dinners.
+With a moniker as notable as the “food capital of the world,” you probably have high expectations of the food here, right?
+Well, get ready to have those expectations shattered because Paris truly goes above and beyond with its cuisine.
+You'll know it in the many notable restaurants here, which range from Michelin-starred restaurants to the most historic bistros in Paris.

 Their pastries are sweet and classic, ranging from the iconic croissant to the lesser-known (but still delicious) St, Honoré cake.
 Their world-famous bread, the baguette, is both unique and versatile, pairing well with all sorts of spreads and meats.
 And the cheese?
 The many fromageries in the city offer delectable slices of different types of the dairy product your taste buds won't soon forget!